FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Magento/Magento to Zoho CRM - Customers/long-description.md

 This template assumes that the following prerequisites are in place:

 - The Magento user should be eligible to obtain an admin authorization token from Magento.
-- The Zoho CRM refresh token has been generated and provided as a process variable.
-A refresh token can be generated using a corresponding template.
 - Zoho CRM client ID and client secret should be accessible and provided in the process variables to create the access token.
 - Zoho CRM refresh token has been generated and provided in the process variables to create the access token.
 A refresh token can be generated with the corresponding template.
 - Zoho CRM regional instances for account and API are known, and the domains are adjusted accordingly.